zilliztech/doc_en/megawise/install_megawise_powerpc.md

 > Note: Do not use a root user to install or run MegaWise Docker.

-> Note: In the current version, you must import data every time MegaWise is restarted.
+> Note: In the current version, you must import data again every time MegaWise is restarted.

 1. Get the 0.5.0-ppc64le docker image of MegaWise.